ProfessorJames/hangman/README.md

 ## Player Wins

 * When the player guesses all letters in the word they have won and the game ends.
-* The completed word is displayed along with a message telling the user they have guessed teh word correctly and tehy have won teh game.
+* The completed word is displayed along with a message telling the user they have guessed the word correctly and they have won the game.

 ![Player wins](docs/images/player_wins.png)